richo/zephyros/README.md

 * Give a better error message if your config file *actually turns out to be a directory* (sigh)
 * Add `mouseMoved` event, but coalesce notifications to a reasonable amount (default every 0.5 sec, make it configurable)
 * Add `api.screenUnderMouse()`

+### Special Thanks

+- Kyle
+- Everyone in #macdev and #ruby-lang and #ruby on irc.freenode.org
+    - Specifically, in no particular order, jkj, mikeash, whitequark, charliesome, Psy, and many others

 ### License